5 Ways Puberty Can Affect Kids Who Learn and Think Differently

 3. Kids may need help with hygiene.

-What may happen: Kids with executive functioning issues may not always remember to shower regularly or put on deodorant.
-Some kids may not have the self-awareness to realize that people care about how they smell or look.
+What may happen: Some kids may not always remember to shower regularly or put on deodorant.
+Or they may not have the self-awareness to realize that people care about how they smell or look.

 4. Sexual activity may be extra confusing.

 The same challenges that make it hard to learn at school can make it hard for kids to understand the changes taking place in their body.
-Sexual feelings and activity, which has many subtle and not-so-subtle rules and messages, may be particularly confusing.
+Sexual feelings and activity have many subtle and not-so-subtle rules and messages.
+And that may be extra confusing.

-What may happen: Kids who have trouble with impulse control may be too aggressive in sexual situations.
-Others may have trouble putting off sexual urges in public situations.
-Some kids with social skills issues may not accurately perceive other people’s interest in them.
+Kids who struggle socially may not accurately perceive other people’s interest in them.
 Or they may not express their own interest appropriately.
 And some kids are so scared by their sexual feelings that they avoid dating or sexual activity altogether.

 5. Feeling doubly different.